Architha-05/save-a-life-today/README.md

 # 🩸 Save A Life Today

-**Save A Life Today** is a responsive and impactful web project built to raise awareness and support for blood donation.
-It features a modern design, emotional appeal, and smooth navigation to engage users and inspire action.
+**Save A Life Today** is a modern, responsive website aimed at promoting blood donation awareness and simplifying the donor-recipient connection.
+Built using HTML, CSS, and JavaScript, the platform provides quick access to donor registration, blood request submissions, and emergency alerts.

 > 🌐 **Live Demo**:
 > [(https://save-a-life-today.vercel.app/)](https://save-a-life-today.vercel.app/)